 You might look to the family feedback above as you start building your roadmap of support.

-Or check out this webinar we gave on reaching families with mental health supports.
+Or check out this webinar we gave on reaching families with SEL supports.

 5. Bring A Trauma Informed Lens TO EVERYTHING

 The pandemic, in and of itself was a trauma we all endured.
-It also exacerbated so many of the traumas and inequities that families ALREADY experience.
+It also exacerbated so many of the traumas and inequities that families ALREADY experienced.

-For actionable ideas you can use, read about the process we followed in building a trauma-informed family engagement program to support student and family mental health.
+For actionable ideas you can use, read about the process we followed in building a trauma-informed family engagement program.

-6. Celebrate Self Care and Mental Health for ALL the Grownups
+6. Celebrate Self Care for ALL the grownups

 That means you too!
-The more we grownups take care of our mental health, the better we’ll be able to support the social and emotional needs of children.
+The more we grownups take care of ourselves, the better we’ll be able to support the social and emotional needs of children.

 Finally, here are some simple self care tricks you might try (the ones you won’t read about in magazines).

-The Parent Powered Ready4K team has been providing trauma-informed support to families for years.
-Reach out to us if you’d like a little help giving families practical insights, actions, and resources to support mental health and buffer the impact of trauma.
+The Ready4K team has been providing trauma-informed support to families for years.
+If you’d like a little help giving families practical insights, actions, and resources to buffer the impact of trauma, reach out to us.
 We’re currently accepting applications for the Equity Grant, which makes the program accessible to every community.

 Grant for organizations serving economically disadvantaged families.
 Covers up to 100% of year one Ready4K costs.

-If there’s one thing we’ve all learned since 2020, it’s that to serve kids well, families and educators need to support one another.
-Yes, kids need more mental health support than ever.
+If there’s one thing we’ve all learned this year, it’s that to serve kids well, families and educators need to support one another.
+Yes, kids need more SEL support than ever.
 But with the collaborative power of families and educators, we can shift from surviving to thriving.